 Please email the Foundation at email@example.com if you have any questions or comments.

 The John R. Ross Scholarship is the Alpha Rho Chi Foundation’s scholarship program recognizing academic success, leadership, and service in the fraternity’s active chapters.
-This year, three scholarships were awarded, valued at $5,000, $2,500, and $1,000.
+This past year, three scholarships were awarded, valued at $5,000, $2,500, and $1,000.
 All active chapter members of APX are encouraged to apply at the beginning of each year; the award is traditionally presented at APX’s National Convention.
+All applicants are encouraged to attend; however, attendance at Convention is not a factor in who wins the awards.

 About John R. Ross